 It is not only assessments by health officials of the cause of death for superbug-infected patients that appear to employ a different standard or measure than the CDC’s April guidance for recording deaths that could be due to COVID-19.

-Indeed, some of the criteria the CDC and state health departments use for defining cases and reporting deaths associated with the influenza viruses appear to differ substantively, in terms of the testing requirements to confirm infection, from the CDC’s April COVID-19 guidance.
+In fact, some of the criteria the CDC and state health departments use for defining cases and reporting deaths associated with the influenza viruses appear, too, to differ substantively, in terms of the testing requirements to confirm infection, from the CDC’s April COVID-19 guidance.

 In the context of pediatric mortality, the CDC defines an influenza-associated death (for surveillance purposes) as “a death resulting from a clinically compatible illness that was confirmed to be influenza by an appropriate laboratory or rapid diagnostic test.”

 This CDC definition elaborates that there “should be no period of complete recovery between the illness and death,” and that influenza-associated deaths “in all persons aged <18 years should be reported.”
 (While flu-associated deaths in children are nationally notifiable, states are not required to report to the CDC adult deaths related to influenza infection.)